 Legal secretary

-Help to run a law firm to give people high quality legal services.
+Help run a law firm and give people high-quality legal services.

 About the job